EngineHub/WorldGuard/README.txt

     command will not override other fire spread control features of WorldGuard.
 Note that disabling fire does not disable fire damage but fire at least won't spread.

+- /god
+    Toggles your invincibility.
+Players must have permission to use "/god" to be able to use this command.

 Server Commands
 ---------------